 The Greyfriars Bobby legend is born

 There are a few contemporary photos of Greyfriars Bobby.
 As a dog owner, to me they don’t actually look like the same animal.

 This suspicion is backed by other stories – basically, that Traill, who took over ‘Bobby’s’ eatery, realised, like the proprietors before him, that they were on to a good thing.

-Basically, here was a well-publicised celebrity dog that everyone wanted to see, who turned up every day as soon as the One o’ Clock Gun goes off?
+Basically, here was a well-publicised celebrity dog that everyone wanted to see, who turned up every day as soon as that famous Edinburgh event, the One o’ Clock Gun, goes off?
 Hey, that would have been good for business…

 He claimed, for example, that Bobby’s owner Gray, was a farmer who regularly visited the restaurant when the One o’ Clock Gun sounded.

 Years later, Eleanor Atkinson accepted this version for her book.
 The memorial placed in the kirkyard as recently as 1881 suggests that Bobby must have been at least 16 when he finally died – possible, but a good age for a wee dog.
 Suspicious.